 Your connection will give you the freedom to be who you are, do your own thing, and never judge your actions, but that also comes with the responsibility to take matters into your own hands and solve your own problems.

 For example, a great mentor will always give you valuable feedback on your book’s manuscript, but she’ll never edit it for you.
 What makes such relationships the best is that you’ll get specific, actionable feedback, the kind that enables you to take care of your own obstacles yourself, instead of just helping you once.

 After reading this, I almost feel like I should go right through my contact list again and delete some more numbers.
 Indeed, the connections that really matter in our life are few and far between, but once you accept that, it makes letting go of the other three kinds feel like a huge relief.
-The concepts in this book are surely worth ruminating regularly about!
+The concepts in The Power Of The Other are surely worth ruminating regularly about!

 What else can you learn from the blinks?